Refactor Metric

 The line chart shows Refactor aggregated per time bucket (for example, daily).

-Each point represents: Total lines modified ÷ Total lines changed within that specific time bucket
+Each point represents: Modified lines ≥ 21 days old ÷ Total lines changed within that time bucket

 Clicking a point displays: